flightaware/tohil/README.md

 ['a', '1', 'b', '2', 'c', '3']
 >>> tohil.eval('return $a',to=dict)
 {'a': '1', 'b': '2', 'c': '3'}

+>>> a, b, c = tohil.eval("list 1 2 3", to=tuple)
+>>> c
+'3'
 ```

-Note that currently for list, set and dict, the values constructed therein will be strings.
+Note that currently for list, set, dict, and tuple, the values constructed therein will be strings.
 We already have code that can recognize and convert a few types and could use that, or perhaps we will create a way to specify desired type conversions within compound types.

 #### tohil.call